Andriy-Yahello/shop/README.md

 timerPipe accepts parameter -> in order to track elapsed time during the request use the following instructions:
 - decorate html file with timerPipe: '<your parameter>'
 - add new key to assets/app-settings.json

+ - Created an interceptor to catch all requests that contain 'product'

+- Time consumed to process requests i is displayed in console
 _____________________________________________________________________________
 Go to products -> click Details -> click details button to view product info -> click feeds to view product feedback